Experiment 2: Digital Input

-All the programme examples in Experiment 1: Binary Counter dealt with Digital Output, and we learned how to set the bits in the Data Direction Register (DDR) to make designated ports work as outputs.
+All the program examples in Experiment 1 dealt with digital output, and we learned how to set the bits in the Data Direction Register (DDR) to make designated ports work as outputs.
 In Experiment 2 we shall look at digital inputs.

 Question: What about the bits set to logic “0”?